aggieed97/Introduction/README.md

 I also recently scraped together Major League Baseball stats with the idea of doing daily predictions of baseball games throughout the 2019 season.
 It will start out as a very rudimentary model, but like the basketball model, I'd like to add in more advanced statistics as time allows.

+The other day I needed to test some SQL queries on some data I had.
+I decided to use Google BigQuery to do that.
+I looked up how to upload local files to play around with.
+Even though it was something that was super simple, I may just do a blog post about it.
+Especially given that my blog has not been updated in a long time.

 ## January 28, 2019 Update
 Currently doing daily Men's College Basketball (Men's CBB) Predictions via Twitter (@danger009mouse) for Top 25 teams as well as local area (to me) teams like Texas, Texas A&M, and Baylor.
 Just didn't make sense for me to do a blog post every day.
 The predictions rely on data scraped daily.
 Would be nice if I can figure out to create a table with predictions that dynamically changes say at 10 AM everyday.
 That's something that I will certainly want to look into for the future.